Codebuff

 • Full code review after changes

-• Validates both specific changes and the full project
+• Runs typechecks and tests on both the changed files and the full project

 bash